Cloud Storage Comparison – The Best Cloud Services

 With Google Drive, it is possible to view files offline.
 There is a search function and the possibility to determine who can access, change or comment content.
-As with all of the major cloud providers, you can access your data on your computer, smartphone or tablet.
+As with all the major cloud providers, you can access your data on your computer, smartphone or tablet.
 Google Drive is very practical if you already use Gmail, because you can store attachments in your cloud with one click on the drive symbol.
-With an allowed maximum file size of 5 TB, there are arguably extremely few users that might consider this to be too small in size.
+With an allowed maximum file size of 5 TB, there are arguably extremely few users that might consider this to be too small.

 Google claims that your data is stored securely, which means that it won’t be lost in case you lose your laptop or smartphone.
 You always have a backup in your cloud.
 But it does not mean that your data is secure from the access of Google itself.
 Therefore, additional encryption is recommended.

 10 GB free storage